 Sudden Loss of Appetite

-If you’re suddenly not up for eating, it’s important to take note and seek medical advice if necessary.
-A sudden loss of appetite can be caused by a variety of factors, including stress, nausea, dehydration, and even chemotherapy.
+If you’re suddenly not up for eating, taking note and seeking medical advice if necessary is important.
+A sudden loss of appetite can be caused by various factors, including stress, nausea, dehydration, and even chemotherapy.

 Appetite loss may also be a side effect of certain medications or treatments.
 Cytokines, which are proteins that play a role in the immune response, can also cause a decrease in appetite when they are released in response to illness or infection.

 In some cases, feeling unwell may contribute to the loss of appetite.
-If you are experiencing this symptom and it persists for an extended period of time or is accompanied by other concerning symptoms, it’s best to schedule an appointment with your healthcare provider to discuss possible causes and treatment options.
+Suppose you are experiencing this symptom, which persists for an extended period or is accompanied by other symptoms.
+In that case, it’s best to schedule an appointment with your healthcare provider to discuss possible causes and treatment options.

 Ways to Increase Your Appetite